camunda/camunda-docs/docs/product-manuals/operate/deployment/configuration.md

 title: Configuration
 ---

 Operate is a Spring Boot application.
-This means all provided ways to [configure](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-external-config) a Spring Boot application can be applied.
+This means every way to [configure](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-external-config) a Spring Boot application can be applied.

-By default, the configuration for Operate is stored in a YAML file `application.yml`.
+By default, the configuration for Operate is stored in a YAML file (`application.yml`).
 All Operate-related settings are prefixed with `camunda.operate`.
 The following parts are configurable:

 * [Webserver](#webserver)
 * [Elasticsearch connection](#elasticsearch)